 Click Here for Information About Workshop Presenters

 On Day 1, following the keynote speaker, participants will work together with instructors through two of five modules that comprise the SGM Cancer CARE curriculum, followed by an interactive poster session featuring participant research and experiences.

 On Day 2, participants will work through three additional modules and have time to apply principles and concepts learned to their own projects during a working lunch with feedback from instructors and others.

 The five curricular modules encompass overviews of epidemiology and population research, behavioral science and intervention development, clinical cancer research, and community-based participatory cancer research, with the fifth module featuring research logistics, collaborations, grantsmanship strategies, and focus on participants’ own research projects.
 Each of the first four modules uses interactive exercises for small, multi-disciplinary teams organized by theme and individual interests to apply concepts to specific research case examples.
 The learning communities created aim to foster networking and an experience of team science collaboration.

 There is no fee for workshop participation.
-Participants are responsible for arranging their own transportation and lodging.

 Contact firstname.lastname@example.org if you have any questions about this workshop